Georges Niang: College career

 Niang surpassed the 2,000-point threshold as a senior, averaging 20.2 points and 6.2 rebounds per game.
 He was named to the 35-man midseason watchlist for the Naismith College Player of the Year on February 11.

-During his college career, Niang achieved a number program records, including the first player to reach four straight NCAA tournaments, the first two-time All-American, the career leader in games played (138) and most wins (98).
+During his college career, Niang achieved a number of program records, including the first player to reach four straight NCAA tournaments, the first two-time All-American, the career leader in games played (138) and most wins (98).

 Professional career

 Indiana Pacers (2016–2017)

 On June 23, 2016, Niang was selected by the Indiana Pacers with the 50th overall pick in the 2016 NBA draft.
 He joined the team for the 2016 NBA Summer League, where his early play drew praise from Larry Bird.
 On July 11, 2016, he signed with the Pacers.
 During his rookie season, he had multiple assignments with the Fort Wayne Mad Ants of the NBA Development League.
 On July 14, 2017, he was waived by the Pacers.